Alcadramin/tinance/README.md

 ## Contribution

-- Please use ES6 syntax, we are using babel and prettier.
+- Please use ES6 syntax, we are using babel and prettier to keep tidy our code.
 Any PR is welcome.
+- If you can't code, you can leave a star! 🌟

 ## License